wp-plugins/mycred/readme.txt

 * Added Inline Editing of users myCRED points.
 * Added option to sort users in the admin area according to their point balance.
 * Added option to sort the myCRED Log Ascending or Descending.
+* Renamed Transfer CREDs to Transfer %plural% on the myCRED > Settings page.

 = 1.1.2 =
 * Fixed Bug #35 - Rankings is not displaying in BuddyPress profile header.